 As you’re earning your supervised experience, you will need to be licensed as a Licensed Professional Counselor Intern.
 To obtain this license, you will need to pass the examinations listed below before applying for the provisional license from the Texas State Board of Examiners of Professional Counselors.
 Once you have obtained the provisional license, you may begin accumulating your work experience.

 Texas law requires that professionals obtain at least 3,000 clock hours of supervised experience, with half of those hours being what is called “direct client contact.”
 This means they must be working directly with patients.
 The 3,000 hours must be completed in a period of not less than 18 months and should be completed under the supervision of a board-approved supervisor.

-What are the Examination Requirements for Becoming a Counselor in Texas?
+What Are the Examination Requirements to Become a Counselor in Texas?

 Passing scores from two tests are required; the first is The National Counselor Examination, administered by the NBCC, which includes 200 multiple choice questions and is designed to gauge the general knowledge of counselors.
 The second is the Texas Jurisprudence Examination, which measures the candidate’s knowledge of rules and laws specifically in Texas as well as ethics issues and laws.
-Those who have completed these examinations as well as the supervised experience requirements will be eligible to obtain a license as a professional counselor.
+Individuals who receive a passing score on the exam, and complete the supervised experience requirements will be eligible to obtain a license as a professional counselor.

 Note: To learn more about how to become a counselor in the state of Texas, please visit the Texas State Board of Examiners of Professional Counselors.